redpesk-core/afb-cmake-modules/README.md

 `common`.

-So, saying that you should be aware that every normal cmake variables used at project level could be overwrited by home or system located cmake files if variables got the same name.
+So, saying that you should be aware that every normal cmake variables used at project level could be overwritten by home or system located cmake files if variables got the same name.
 Exceptions are cached variables set using **CACHE** keyword: